December 20, 2021

 There was only one person’s DNA on the mask: Hercules Brown’s.

-After the DNA results implicated Hercules rather than Devonia in the murder for which Devonia was convicted, GIP, in partnership with attorneys Knox Dobbins and Jason Stone from Eversheds Sutherland, sought a new trial for Devonia.
+After the DNA results implicated Hercules rather than Devonia in the Taco Bell Murder, GIP, in partnership with attorneys Knox Dobbins and Jason Stone from Eversheds Sutherland, sought a new trial for Devonia.

-Yet in 2014, Cook County Superior Court Judge Buster McConnell held that the new DNA evidence implicating Hercules Brown -- and corroborating Hercules’ confessions -- was not sufficient to entitle Devonia to a new trial.
+However, in 2014, Cook County Superior Court Judge Buster McConnell ruled that the new DNA evidence implicating Hercules Brown was not enough to entitle Devonia to a new trial.
 The Georgia Supreme Court then denied Devonia’s request to appeal Judge McConnell’s decision.

-Judge McConnell’s decision meant that Devonia would remain wrongfully imprisoned - sentenced to die behind prison bars -- and that no jury would hear that:
+Judge McConnell’s decision meant that Devonia would remain wrongfully imprisoned – sentenced to die behind prison bars – and that no jury ever would hear that:

-- The witnesses who implicated Inman have recanted (save one incentivized and directly contradicted witness);
+- The key witnesses who implicated Devonia recanted (save one incentivized and directly contradicted witness);

-- Hercules Brown confessed to people that Hercules committed the crime;
+- Hercules Brown confessed to people that Brown committed the Taco Bell murder; or

-In September 2019, the Georgia Supreme Court denied the State’s request, rejecting the State’s efforts to stop Devonia’s habeas from proceeding to a hearing on the merits.
-Additionally, Presiding Justice Nahmias and Chief Justice Melton issued extraordinary concurring opinions in which they reminded prosecutors of the need to ensure justice is being served and urged the Georgia Attorney General’s Office to personally and fully review the case to decide whether it is really in the interest of justice for the State of Georgia to continue resisting Inman’s efforts to obtain a new trial.
+In September 2019, the Georgia Supreme Court denied the AG’s attempt to appeal.
+Additionally, then-Presiding Justice Nahmias and then-Chief Justice Melton issued extraordinary concurring opinions reminding prosecutors of their power to ensure justice is served and urging the Attorney General himself to personally review Inman’s case and determine whether justice was actually served by continuing to oppose Inman’s efforts for a new trial.
+“Let Justice be done,” Justice Nahmias said.
 You can learn more here on our blog.